lilanxiao/Invar3D/downstream/README.md

             # reset it back
             np.random.seed()

-- You can use following flags in finetuining:
+- You can use following flags in finetuning:
 ```
     --ckpt: checkpoint path of the pretrianed pointnet++ model
     --save: save path for log files, ect.